Invasive Plants in the Lowcountry

 Wisteria

-Existing plants invaded by Wisteria are often smothered in the process, destroying habitats for many native plant and animal species.
+This aggressively invasive plant has proven to be especially problematic in the Lowcountry of South Carolina, where its unchecked perennial growth can blanket entire habitats in a thick canopy.
+Existing plants invaded by Wisteria are often smothered in the process, overwhelming many native plant and animal species.

 Controlling Wisteria

 The base of these vines can be huge and in the worst cases have completely inundated tall trees.
+Mature growth can require a chainsaw to cut through.

-Completely cut through the base of the vine with shears or a saw, and immediately paint the stub with the strongest systemic herbicide you are comfortable with.
+Completely cut through the base of the vine with shears or a saw, and (optionally) immediately paint the stub with the strongest systemic herbicide you are comfortable with.

 If you are adverse to using such herbicides just know that the vine will absolutely grow back, stronger than ever – but with years of persistence you may eventually succeed in starving the root system.